 Figure.
-5: Difference among students' errors rate in lab tasks 1 & 4.
+5: Difference among students' errors rate in lab task 1 & 4.

-Furthermore, an independent sample-t test was performed to observe the difference in mistakes made by students in both tasks.
-The results shown in Table 2 indicate a significant difference (t = 3.500, p = 0.013) in both conditions.
+Furthermore, an independent sample-t test was performed to observer the difference in mistakes made by students in both tasks.
+The results shown in table 2 indicates the significant difference (t = 3.500, p = 0.013) in both conditions.